Shopify/polaris/src/components/Provider/README.md

 ### Default

-Provider works by default without an `i18n` object, defaulting to English.
+Provider works by default without any additional options passed to it.

 ```jsx
 <Provider>